mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 When people joining bootcamp or learning through online tutorials, the first thing that you want is completing the task, make it work.
 After it works, the most important part to do is figuring out why it is to work.

-Most coding bootcamp are starting to label someone that could create React website is understand JavaScript enough, No. The fact that you can create something is great achievement, but if you want to understand it step by step it will be a greater one.
+Most coding bootcamp are starting to labeled someone that could create React website understand JavaScript enough, no. The fact that you can create something is great achievement, but if you want to understand it step by step it will be a greater one.

 ## Reading Code